therazor113/Portfolio/README.md

 My portfolio project, in which includes details about me, my skills, and projects

-Created with Vuejs, scss, Vite - Hosted on Vercel
+Created with Vuejs, SCSS, Vite - Hosted on Vercel

 ## Project Setup
 ```